GMX Referral Code: milk for 10% Off Fees

 I chose Arbitrum because the network supports native ETH.
 You can also use Avalanche.
 The Ethereum network isn’t supported, though.
 Good.
 Fees are lower on Layer 2 networks.

 Now, to get ETH to Abritrum, we can do this the easy way or the hard way.
 Here’s the easy way: I bought ETH on an exchange and sent the ETH from the exchange to my MetaMask wallet using the Arbitrum network.
-Coinbase and Binance both support this method.
+Coinbase supports this method.
 Super cheap way to go; the whole process costs pennies.
 Just check the dropdown menu on the transfer screen and select Arbitrum.

 But if you have ETH on the Ethereum network that you want to use, you can use a crypto bridge (not hard, but more steps and sometimes costlier).